Description and Purpose

 Q: Where can I get the application?

-A: Visit the Google Play store and search "FCC Speed Test."
+A: Visit the Google Play store (for Android smartphones) or Apple App Store (for iPhones) and search "FCC Speed Test."

 Q: What kind of devices can I use to run this application?

-A: The application is designed to run on smartphones, tablets, and other Android devices to measure your mobile broadband (cellular) and Wi-Fi performance while connected in the United States.
+A: The application is designed to run on smartphones, tablets, other Android devices and iPhones to measure your mobile broadband (cellular) and Wi-Fi performance while connected in the United States.

 Q: Do I need to pay?

 A: While the application itself is free, data transmitted by the app will be counted as part of a consumer's overall data usage and counted against any data usage limits of the consumer's service plan.
 To ensure that the amount of data usage incurred by the app is minimal, the app will uses no more than 100MB per month, which is a small fraction of many data plans.
 This data limit can be changed by the user from within the app.
 We recommend you set this at a value both appropriate to any actual data cap governing your service plan and your desire to help support this effort.